-3. Partnering with other University Staff Council committees, other LUC departments, including Faculty Council, Mission & Ministry, Advancement, and Human Resources
+3. Partnering with other University Staff Council committees, other LUC departments, including Faculty Council, Mission & Ministry, Advancement, and Human Resources, as needed

 4. Working with Human Resources and USC Treasurer on the LEEF requests and disbursement of payment

-5. Human Resources will send LEEF request to LEEF Chair, USC Treasurer, and USC Chair
+5. Human Resources will send a LEEF request to the USC Committee and USC Treasurer

 6. Period of Transition